DUALISTIC DILEMMAS & CONFLICTS

 former mental model.

-COST: new thinking & new systems are required
+new thinking & entire

 OLD MENTAL MODEL (truism assumed by many):

 "Choose your priority.
 You/they can't have it both ways."

 NEW MENTAL MODEL (under consideration by players, as the conflict is faced in dialog meetings with open minds):